DETAILED ACTION

 With regards to claim 8, the rejection of claim 7 is incorporated.

-The combination of Bolik, Delacourt, Karve, and Bienkowski does not teach: wherein the processor is configured to verify that the identified prerequisite of the new code module has been fulfilled based on a query of the most-recent version of the blueprint.
+The combination of Bolik, Mantripragada, Delacourt, Bienkowski, and Karve teaches a query of the particular version of the blueprint but does not teach: wherein the processor is configured to verify that the identified prerequisite of the new code module has been fulfilled based on a query of the particular version of the blueprint.

-Therefore, it would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to have incorporated the teachings of Besbris into the teachings of Bolik in view of Delacourt, in view of Karve, and further in view of Bienkowski.
-This combination of teachings would have resulted in an apparatus configured to store multiple versions of an application blueprint that define code dependencies, as in Bolik, with a user request that triggers the delivery of code modules to instantiate and execute a build, as in Delacourt, wherein the blueprint is a codified infrastructure that defines prerequisites that when fulfilled can deliver the code modules accordingly, as in Karve, and retrieving the versions of application software sequentially, as in Bienkowski, and if requirements are not met then the system enables identification of the next most-recent version compatible with the requirements, as in Besbris.
+Therefore, it would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to have incorporated the teachings of Besbris into the teachings of Bolik in view of Mantripragada in view of Delacourt in view of Bienkowski and further in view of Karve.
+This combination of teachings would have resulted in an apparatus configured to store multiple versions of an application blueprint that define code dependencies, as in Bolik, determining whether or not a version of the defined application meets quality assurance standards that correspond to dependency and prerequisites, as in Mantripragada, with a user request that triggers the delivery of code modules to instantiate and execute a build, as in Delacourt, and retrieving the versions of application software sequentially, as in Bienkowski, wherein the blueprint is a codified infrastructure that defines prerequisties that when fulfilled can deliver the code modules accordingly, as in Karve, and if requirements are not met then the system enables identification of the next most-recent version compatible with the requirements, as in Besbris.
 One of ordinary skill in the art would have been motivated to combine these teachings for the purpose of searching a manifest to identify the correct version of the document object model for the client (Besbris [0089]).

 Response to Arguments

-Applicant’s arguments with respect to claims 1-16 have been considered but are moot because the new ground of rejection does not rely on any reference applied in the prior rejection of record for any teaching or matter specifically challenged in the argument.
+Applicant’s arguments with respect to claims 1-20 have been considered but are moot in view of the new ground of rejections (see the rejections above for the detailed explanation).

 Conclusion